 There’s a more detailed breakdown of Canva Pro at the end of this post.

 However, there are some interesting Canva alternatives these days which you might also want to check out.

 First up is one designed specifically for authors: Book Brush.

 Book Brush seems pretty plugged in to the author community.
 The team does a lot of outreach and appear at conferences and the like, which means they have some cool author-specific features, like box-set cover generators.

-Something like Canva might be slicker overall and have more complexity, but fans of Book Brush tell me it is much easier to use for a total beginner, so keep that in mind.
+Canva might be slicker and have more features, but fans of Book Brush tell me it is much easier to use for a total beginner, so keep that in mind.

 The team also seem to be working hard all the time to launch new features, particularly author-specific ones.
-For example, the new video effects feature is really cool and will certainly get me to give Book Brush a proper trial this year.
+For example, the new video effects feature is really cool.

 Like Canva, Book Brush has a free version and a paid version with additional features.
 You can check it out here.

 There are other Photoshop alternatives like GIMP, which is free, and online Canva competitors like Stencil, which has free and paid versions.
-I picked up a lifetime license for Stencil from AppSumo a while back, but I haven’t tried it yet.
+I picked up a lifetime license for Stencil from AppSumo a while back, but bounced off it and just want back to Canva.

 More Free Graphic Design Tools